sonata-nfv/son-sp-infrabstract/vim-adaptor/utils/README.md

       ]
     }

-* action: this field can be "add" or "delete" and is used to indicate wether the following info are used to create a chain or to delete a chain.
+* action: this field can be "add" or "delete" and is used to indicate wether the agent should create a new chain or delete an existing one.
-* in_segment: CIDR(x.x.x.x/n) of the source address of the flow to be steered through the chain
+* in_segment: CIDR (x.x.x.x/n) of the source address of the flow to be steered through the chain
-* out_segment: CIDR(x.x.x.x/n) of the destination address of the flow to be steered through the chain
+* out_segment: CIDR (x.x.x.x/n) of the destination address of the flow to be steered through the chain
 * instance_id: an identifier for the chain
 * port: a String with the MAC address of a virtual interface
 * order: an integer indicating the order of the port in the chain (starts with 0)